My-Random-Thoughts/PowerShellKeePass/README.md

 ## Getting Started
 1. Download and copy the module to the default module path, usually `C:\Program Files\Windows PowerShell\Modules\`
 2. Import the module using `Import-Module -Name 'PowerShellKeePass'`
-3. Import the KeePass Library using `Import-KeePassModule`.
+3. Initialize the KeePass Library using `Initialize-KeePassModule`.
 If you have installed KeePass into its default folder, you can just type it as shown.
-If KeePass is installed elsewhere, you'll need to add a path to the command: `Import-KeePassModule -Path 'path\to\KeePass.exe'`
+If KeePass is installed elsewhere, you'll need to add a path to the command: `Initialize-KeePassModule -Path 'path\to\KeePass.exe'`
 4. Start using the module in your scripts!

 ## Highlights